 Like other forms of skin cancer, squamous cell carcinoma is most common in areas of the body that are frequently exposed to the sun.
 However, this type of tumor can occur on other parts of the body as well.

-Warning signs of squamous cell carcinoma include a wart-like growth or a scaly red patch, an open, non-healing sore, or an elevated growth.
+Warning signs include a wart-like growth or a scaly red patch, an open, non-healing sore, or an elevated growth.
 These lesions can occasionally bleed or crust over and may have borders that are difficult to define.

 Actinic keratoses can be pre-cursors of squamous cell carcinoma, frequently occurring on the face, exposed areas of the scalp, torso and extremities.
 People with fair skin and light colored hair and eyes have an increased risk of developing squamous cell carcinoma.
 In addition, patients whose immune systems are compromised, such as organ-transplant patients on immunosuppressive medication, are at an increased risk of developing squamous cell carcinoma.

-A biopsy is required to confirmed the diagnosis of squamous cell carcinoma.
+A biopsy is required to confirmed a diagnosis.
 An early, superficial form of squamous cell carcinoma is squamous cell carcinoma in-situ.
-In-situ squamous cell carcinoma involves the outer surface of the skin only, and has not yet developed an invasive component.
+In-situ involves the outer surface of the skin only, and has not yet developed an invasive component.

 - Agnes RF

 - Chemical Peels

 - Dermal Fillers

 - Laser Hair Removal